An Market if Touched (MIT) is an order to buy (or sell) below (or above) the market.

-5.5 After the MIT order is triggered, the system will submit the order only when the client has enough maximum buying power on the account, and financing may be applied.
+5.5 After the MIT order is triggered, the system will submit the order only when the client has enough maximum buying power on the account.

 5.7 The MIT order will only be triggered during the regular trading hours.

-5.8 Advanced orders are simulated by Moomoo Financial Singapore Pte.
-Ltd. based on the basic orders and are irrelevant to Exchanges' advanced orders.
+5.8 Advanced orders are simulated by Futu Securities (Australia) Ltd trading as Moomoo AU based on the basic orders and are irrelevant to Exchanges' advanced orders.
 Please refer to the actual order page for more details.

-Advanced orders are an order type developed by Moomoo Financial Singapore Pte.
-Ltd. for clients' convenience.
-Meanwhile, Moomoo Financial Singapore Pte.
-Ltd. tries to guarantee the execution of such orders.
-However, please be aware that the execution might be interrupted by poor network connections, server errors, etc. Moomoo Financial Singapore Pte.
-Ltd. shall not be responsible or liable for any loss incurred.
+Advanced orders are an order type developed by Moomoo AU for clients' convenience.
+Meanwhile, Moomoo AU tries to guarantee the execution of such orders.
+However, please be aware that the execution might be interrupted by poor network connections, server errors, etc. Moomoo AU shall not be responsible or liable for any loss incurred.